 Dewey Beach has benefited from having a beautiful and natural environment that draws in visitors.
 These visitors also stay and patronize restaurants and bars and participate in night life activities.
 One result of this, however, is public behaviors related to intoxication that are categorized as a nuisance to the community at large.

 Dealing with public nuisances as they occur and counteracting subsequent negative perceptions is a priority for the Town.
 Part of the process of addressing this issue will involve public education on the consequences of committing a nuisance offense.
 Also, educating local businesses that have liquor licenses, or upon approval of the liquor license, on the laws regarding the safe and responsible consumption and sales of alcohol.
-The local businesses through the Dewey Beach Partnership have an existing and effective program in place to address this issue.
+The local businesses through the Dewey Beach Partnership have an existing and effective program in place to provide training to staff.
+More efforts are needed.

 In addition to public intoxication, nuisances also occur on private property in the form of a disorderly residence.
-Both can be addressed through pertinent ordinances, law enforcement, and education.
+Both are being addressed through pertinent ordinances, law enforcement, and education, and follow-up after reports of disturbances.

 Trash Disposal and Recycling

 Trash and recycling collections in Dewey Beach are provided by private companies under contract to individual property owners.
-Additional County facilities are available for the disposal of bulk trash, yard waste and recycling materials.
+The Town and a single-source trash collector provide for the disposal of bulk trash, yard waste and recycling materials.
 The Town has recently developed and implemented a plan in which a single vendor is responsible for town-wide bi-weekly trash and weekly recycling removal, of which the costs is paid for by individual property owners.

 Code Enforcement